tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/databend.md

 Databend is an open-source, elastic, and workload-aware modern cloud data warehouse.
 Utilizing the latest vectorized query processing technology, Databend helps users perform rapid data analysis on object storage.

-This article guides you through connecting a self-hosted Databend on the Tapdata Cloud.
+This article guides you through connecting a self-hosted Databend on the TapData Cloud.

 ## Supported Versions